YourGroceryFinder/YourGroceryFinder_Back-End/README.md

-# Your Grocery Finder
+# The back-end

-### The front-end
+## Explanation
-The programming language for the front-end is Vue 3.
-I Chose to use Vue because it was recommended in allot of places.
-It is easier to learn the most other programming languages because there is a big community behind it, there are no regular updates so it wont change as much as others, it is intuitive and has great documentation.
+The programming language i use for the back-end is java.
+There are many back-end language for web applications like: Rust, Python, C#, Ruby, Java, etc.

-### The Database
+I went with Java because i was very curious about it.
+I have heard about it from allot of people.
+It is used for many different applications like web applications, android applications, software tools, games and many more.

-### The back-end
+Java is object oriented, easy to learn and platform-independent.
+This is why it seemed like a very usefull programming language to learn and the reason why i choose it.